mancrurod/LinguaAnimae/README.md

 ## 🤝 Contributing & Testing

 Contributions, suggestions, or bug reports are welcome!
-To run unit tests (NOT YET available), use:
+To run unit tests, use:

 ```bash
 pytest tests/